TurttleSQUIRT/RTLSDR-V3-Shield-Footprint/Demo Board Example/README.md

 This is an example demo board that is currently untested.
 The board is designed with the idea of integrating a new 10 PPB external OXCO Occilator component along side DIP switches for different passthrough variations connected to 2 SMA ports.
 This theoretical addon board also adds an I2C controlled LoRa module.
 Finally, the board also integrates a GPIO header with added ESD protection circuits left out of the original RTL-SDR v3.

+Board design-wise, it's optimized for thermal and RF preformance using additional copper power layers and via stitching.